 Wooden Toys for children have been around for hundreds of years in the woodworking field.
 I can remember as a young child, wooden toys (also known as, Brinquedos de madeira) were the only toys we had growing up on the farm.
 These were not only wooden but they were homemade by my grandfather.
 He would make me such toys as toy trucks, small wagon, slingshot, building blocks and of course a wooden gun.

 The one that I best remember was the homemade spinning top made from a wooden spool that thread came on.
 He would cut the spool in half and then shave the small end of the spool down to a point.
 He then sharpened one end of a dowel and inserted it into the hole in the spool.

 By giving the upper stem of the dowel a quick spin, it was always a skill to see how long you could make it go.

 Over the years, toys have changed a great deal.
 The safety of toys today is a big concern for parents with young children.
 We must always check out the material and finish on the toy realizing that a child’s instincts are to take toys right to their mouth.

-This may be a question in the minds of many parents, but apposed to plastic toys, they are Eco friendly.
+This may be a question in the minds of many parents, but opposed to plastic toys, they are Eco-friendly.
 Should wooden toys end up in landfills, they will soon deteriorate into the ground.
 Wooden toys can also be recycled, they can be passed on to other children or made into synthetic wood products.

 On the other hand, plastic toys having a shorter playing span than wooden toys, usually end up in landfills to never deteriorate.